Skip to content

 At this age, most toddlers need around 11-14 hours of sleep per day, including nighttime sleep and one or two naps.
 However, each child is unique, and some may require more or less sleep.
 Understanding your child’s individual needs and cues is crucial in determining the right sleep schedule for them.

-See also How Many Naps For 7 Month Old
+See also How Much Should A 1 Month Old Sleep

 Developmental Milestones